 Cream cheese ranch roll ups are the easiest and most popular appetizer you could ever make.
-Rich cream cheese, ranch dressing mix and veggies all rolled into tortillas – these cream cheese roll ups will disappear in a flash at any party!
+Tangy cream cheese, ranch dressing mix and veggies all rolled into tortillas – these cream cheese roll ups will disappear in a flash at any party!

 Cream cheese ranch roll ups are a true Midwestern gift.